KawiraSharon/GVSU-CIS641-Sharon-Kawira-Mungania/README.md

 # Soloscribe

-BankingMadeSimple is a banking application that utilizes a simple and intuitive user iterface to allow users to perform simple banking operations like signing up, signing in and out, sending and receiving money.
+BankingMadeSimple is a banking application that utilizes a simple and intuitive user interface to allow users to perform simple banking operations like signing up, signing in and out, sending and receiving money.
 It also allows users to link multiple bank accounts by utilizing an API called Plaid.

 ## Team Members and Roles